 The updates section below provides a summary of the latest things that are happening.
 However clicking on the button below will take you to our dedicated COVID-19 page for all the items we have added to date.

 AFA Scotland staff are working from home and all face-to-face training events have been postponed.
-If you have already booked a place on a training course we will be in touch once it is possible to organise a new date and will update the training and events section on our website accordingly.
+If you have already booked a place on a training course we will be in touch once it is possible to organise a new date.
+We are now in a position to offer online training events which are detailed below.

 The value of a good profile of a child, both written and video, cannot be under-estimated.
 The current COVID-19 situation prevents the staging of Adoption Exchange and Activity Days, therefore the first information a prospective adopter is likely to see will be in a child's profile.
 To read more and download an application form, please click here